Algarve Odyssey

 Travel between Avignon TGV station and the hotel is by road and takes about 15 minutes.

-Booking Your Own Travel Arrangements?
+Booking Your Own Travel Arrangements

-Before finalising any independent travel arrangements, please check with us first - especially if doing so 12 weeks or more before your intended date of travel.
-If you do intend to join your holiday locally please do tell us at least 14 weeks in advance.
+Before finalizing any independent travel arrangements, especially if you're doing so 12 weeks or more before your intended travel date, please check with us first to ensure your holiday has been cleared to operate.
+If you plan to join your holiday locally, kindly inform us at least 14 weeks in advance.

-If you are joining and leaving your holiday overseas we assume, unless you advise us otherwise, that you will join and leave the holiday at your hotel.
+If you're joining and leaving your holiday overseas, we assume, unless you specify otherwise, that you will join and leave the holiday at your hotel.

-Although airport transfers are not included for those making their own independent travel arrangements, if you wish to join up with the group at any of the en route railway stations, depending on your travel plans, you may be able to be included on the group's transfer.
-You will however have to book your complete journey to the holiday's final destination railway station.
-Please contact us at least 5 weeks before departure for more details.
+Although airport transfers are not included for those making independent travel arrangements, you may have the option to join the group at the overseas airport, depending on your flight arrival time.
+If interested, contact us at least 5 weeks before departure for more details.

 Please note that your train must arrive within 30 minutes of the group to be able to join the group transfer.
 We also need your train number, arrival time and departure point so that the group leader is able to meet up with you.